stanac/MarlinBits.SqliteBatchOps/README.md

 It is highly recommended to use it in WAL mode (see `BatchOpsSettings`).

+Only `async` operations are supported.
+`Task`s are used as callback functions and there is not way to achieve the same with sync operation.

 ## Benchmarks using NVMe drive and WAL mode